-- 1. to receive the annual audited financial statements of the Company for the fiscal year ended January 31, 2023, together with the report of the auditors thereon; - 2. to appoint Segal LLP, as the auditors of the Company for the ensuing year and to authorize the Board of Directors of the Company to fix their remuneration; - 3. to increase the number of directors of the Corporation from four (4) to seven (7); - 4. to elect six (6) directors of the Company for the ensuing year; - 5. to transact such other business as may properly be brought before the Meeting or any adjournment(s) thereof.
+- 1. to receive the annual audited financial statements of the Company for the fiscal year ended January 31, 2024, together with the report of the auditors thereon; - 2. to appoint Segal LLP, as the auditors of the Company for the ensuing year and to authorize the Board of Directors of the Company to fix their remuneration; - 3. to elect six (6) directors of the Company for the ensuing year; - 4. to transact such other business as may properly be brought before the Meeting or any adjournment(s) thereof.